TamirHen/LicencePlateReader/README.md

 # MoonActiveTask - Tamir Hen

-## steps to run django server in Windows env
+## Steps to run django server in Windows env
 1. Clone the repository and download python.
 2. Open cmd and run the following commands:<br/>
 	a. pip install virtualenvwrapper-win<br/>